deleisha/libuv-tls/README.md

 ### Usage and API
 libuv-tls have similar looking API as that of libuv.
-Any libuv users can easily used the API looking at the uv_tls.h
+Any libuv users can easily used the API looking at the `uv_tls.h`.

 uv_tls.h have all the APIs and users including this header will still have access to all APIs being exported by uv.h

-As of that, libuv-tls does not hide any symbols.
+As of now, libuv-tls does not hide any symbols.

 Sample usage can be seen at ```test_tls.c``` and ```test_tls_client.c```